 The buddy cop movies genre, where two unlikely partners team up to solve a crime, thrived in the 1980s and 1990s.
 These films often featured contrasting personalities, humor, some of the world’s biggest movie stars and thrilling action sequences.
 A couple of the movies even include Christmas.

-Here are 10 of the best examples:
+Here are some of the best examples:

 1980s